Pelham High School (New Hampshire)

-Pelham High School is a high school in Pelham, Hillsborough County, New Hampshire, United States.
+Pelham High School is a high school in Pelham, New Hampshire.
 It is part of School Administrative Unit (SAU) 28, and is administered by the Pelham School District.
-During the 2016–17 school year it had 655 students.
+During the 2016–17 school year, it had 655 students.

 Athletics

 Pelham High School is a NHIAA-governed school, and offers a three-season interscholastic athletic program for students to join.
 Additionally, Pelham High School has received numerous awards for athletic achievement, including a Mr. New Hampshire Basketball award in 2016, as well as a 2015-16 Gatorade New Hampshire Boys Basketball Player of the Year that same year.